 Norman was considered a long shot to sprint in the Olympics, but he put in the performance of his life, finishing second to Smith.
 Afterwards, Norman became aware of Smith and Carlos’s planned demonstration, and he wanted to be a part of it.
 Back home, Norman was already a staunch anti-racism advocate, and human rights were an important issue to him.
 He was excited at the opportunity to make a stand alongside his fellow sprinters.

-When it was discovered that Carlos had left his black gloves back at the Olympic village, it was Norman who suggested they wear one glove each on opposite hands.
+On the day of the ceremony, when it was discovered that Carlos had left his black gloves back at the Olympic village, it was Norman who suggested they wear one glove each on opposite hands.
 Wanting to make a visual demonstration as well, Norman asked an American rower to borrow his badge, which read “Olympic Project for Human Rights.”
 Properly adorned, Norman took the podium with his fellow winners, bowed his head respectfully, and waited for history to happen.
 The deafening silence told him that the Americans had gone through with it before he even raised his head to see.

-Norman's Stand Made Him A Pariah In His Home Country Of Australia – He Was Hated Until His Death
+Norman's Stand Made Him A Pariah In His Home Country Of Australia

 The consequences for Tommie Smith and John Carlos were swift, as they were kicked out of the Olympics – banned for life – and sent home to face death threats and controversy.
 Eventually, however, the two were hailed as civil rights heroes.
 Peter Norman would not be quite so lucky.
 Upon returning to Australia, Norman found himself a pariah for what some of his countrymen viewed as an attack upon white people.
 Norman obviously assented to the act, even if his fellow Australians had no idea just how complicit he actually was.